freddycct/CarND-Traffic-Sign-Classifier-Project/writeup.md

 signs data set:

 * The size of training set is 34799
-* The size of the validation set is ?
+* The size of the validation set is 4410
 * The size of test set is 12630
 * The shape of a traffic sign image is 32 x 32 x 3
 * The number of unique classes/labels in the data set is 43

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data is distributed across the train, validation and test data sets.
+It is a bar chart showing how the labels are distributed across the train, validation and test data sets.
 It is important to make sure that the distribution of labels in validation and test sets are almost similar.

+![alt text][image1a]
+![alt text][image1b]
-![alt text][image1]
+![alt text][image1c]

 I also randomly chose some images and visualize how it would look like after converting the images to grayscale.
 Some images are darker, so I apply histogram equalization in order to increase the contrast of the patterns in the images.